 The key point is that the Lord God will bring this about – it will be done in his time and on his terms…not ours!

-We recommend watching the 20-minute clip from a talk given by John MacArthur at the bottom of this page.
-Whilst we do not fully understand all of the scientific data that is thrown around in discussions about environmental issues, we feel that John is able to cut through much of the theological confusion in these debates.
-Yes, the world is a mess and yes, it will only get worse, and yes we do have a duty to be responsible stewardship.
+We recommend watching the 20-minute clip from a talk given by John MacArthur at the bottom of this page on climate change.
+Whilst we do not fully understand all of the scientific data that is thrown around in discussions about climate change issues, we feel that John is able to cut through much of the theological confusion in these debates.
+Yes, the world is a mess and yes, it will only get worse, and yes we do have a duty to be responsible stewards.
 However, the best response to this is a restored relationship with God the Creator rather than a restored relationship with the planet He created.
 An obsession with saving the planet is a form of idolatry that displays a misunderstanding of what lies ahead and subtly dethrones God from his place in our minds.
 Our Lord is patiently waiting for those who are willing to turn to him – the safest place is securely within the kingdom of God that can only be accessed through the Lord Jesus Christ.

 Until then, the secular world’s futile attempt to save our planet will gather increasing intensity and result in even more radical action.
 Those who question the ‘facts’ and resist the intrusive ways that regulation affects our day-to-day lives will be bullied and marginalised into submission.
 Our politicians, media, education system and the academic establishment will all toe the line and bow the knee to the cult of environmentalism.